-ISLE of KLEZBOS’ newest album Live from Brooklyn — recorded in concert last year at Brooklyn Center for the Performing Arts, with the addition of two bonus studio numbers, and released in April — is available at iTunes, CD Baby, Bandcamp, Amazon, shops (in NYC, Museum of Jewish Heritage, Tenement Museum, Academy Records & CDs, and Downtown Music Gallery) and all band shows.
+ISLE of KLEZBOS’ newest album Live from Brooklyn — recorded in concert in 2013 at Brooklyn Center for the Performing Arts, with the addition of two bonus studio numbers, and released in April 2014 — is available at iTunes, CD Baby, Bandcamp, Amazon, shops (in NYC, Museum of Jewish Heritage, Tenement Museum, Academy Records & CDs, and Downtown Music Gallery) and all band shows.